 3. Complete the Patient Registration

 Once a doctor has provided a written recommendation, you can complete the online patient registration form – the last step in your application process for a medical marijuana card in NJ.
 Have all your documentation ready since you will need to enter information on your attending healthcare practitioner’s statement, your patient information, your ATC of choice, the patient certification, and caregiver information if applicable.

 You’ll also need to upload documents such as a recent photo taken within the last 60 days.
 This photo requires a plain white background and a full-face view with a neutral expression.
 No hats or glasses are permitted.
-You’ll also be required to upload government-issued photo ID, such as an NJ driver’s license or county ID, and proof of residency, such as a recent utility bill, IRS correspondence, government correspondence, or bank statements with your name and address.
+You’ll also be required to upload a government-issued photo ID, such as an NJ driver’s license or county ID, and proof of residency, such as a recent utility bill, IRS correspondence, government correspondence, or bank statements with your name and address.

 The Medicinal Marijuana Program will review your registration and get back to you via email with further instructions to finalize your application (if incomplete) or pay the NJ medical marijuana card fee (if approved).
 The fee is $100.
 It may be reduced to $20 if you have proof showing you’re a senior citizen, a military veteran, or on SSD, SSI, SNAP, NJ Medicaid, NJ TDI, or Medicare (under 65) financial assistance.